 - Revised budget of the contract/project in line with proposed changes,

-- “Other Source of Funding” (as a part of the contract) sheet is also recommended to be submitted with the request*
+- “Other Source of Funding” (as a part of the contract) sheet is also recommended to be submitted with the request (This does not exist in the Companion.
+The mentioned documentation requests have been observed by STGM in the course of EUD’s practices.)

 The amendment to the contract by addendum must be signed by the same parties who signed the initial contract, i.e. the coordinator and the contracting authority.
 An addendum enters into force following signatures of two parties.